 We have four main product lines: power management and standard analog devices, metal oxide semiconductor (MOS) power devices, high frequency clock and data management devices and standard components.
 Our extensive portfolio of devices enables us to offer advanced integrated circuits and the "building block" components that deliver system level functionality and design solutions.
-Our product portfolio increased from approximately 26,000 products in 2004 to approximately 30,800 products in 2005, due to the introduction of additional lead-free products, and we shipped approximately 27.9 billion units in 2005.
+Our product portfolio currently comprises approximately 30,500 products and we shipped approximately 15.2 billion units in the first six months of 2006 as compared to approximately 13.0 billion units in the first six months of 2005.
 We specialize in micro packages, which offer increased performance characteristics while reducing the critical board space inside today's ever-shrinking electronic devices.
 We believe that our ability to offer a broad range of products provides our customers with single source purchasing on a cost-effective and timely basis.

-We have approximately 203 direct customers worldwide, and we also service approximately 328 significant original equipment manufacturers indirectly through our distributor and electronic manufacturing service provider customers.
-Our direct and indirect customers include: (1) leading original equipment manufacturers in a broad variety of industries, such as Intel, Motorola, Nokia, Philips, Siemens and Sony; (2) electronic manufacturing service providers, such as Flextronics, Jabil and Solectron; and (3) global distributors, such as Arrow, Avnet, EBV Elektronik, Future, Solomon Enterprise and World Peace.
+We have approximately 182 direct customers worldwide, and we also service approximately 235 significant original equipment manufacturers indirectly through our distributor and electronic manufacturing service provider customers.
+Our direct and indirect customers include: (1) leading original equipment manufacturers in a broad variety of industries, such as Apple, Hewlett Packard, Microsoft, Intel, Motorola, Seagate, Siemens and Sony; (2) electronic manufacturing service providers, such as Flextronics, Jabil and Solectron; and (3) global distributors, such as Arrow, Avnet, EBV Elektronik, Future, Solomon Enterprise and World Peace.

-We currently have major design operations in Arizona, Rhode Island, Texas, China, the Czech Republic, Korea and France, and we currently operate manufacturing facilities in Arizona, China, the Czech Republic, Japan, Malaysia, the Philippines and Slovakia.
+We currently have major design operations in Arizona, Rhode Island, Texas, Oregon, China, the Czech Republic, Korea and France, and we currently operate manufacturing facilities in Arizona, Oregon, China, the Czech Republic, Japan, Malaysia, the Philippines and Slovakia.